 Knebworth Old Boys FC (KNOBS) were started off by a group of friends in 1985 following a meeting at the Duck pub in Burnham Green.
 Originally the team was a 5-a-side one called Knebworth Shooters but after a while an 11-a-side game was organised against Olivetti.
 This game took place on the artificial pitch at Luton Town’s Kenilworth Road on 2nd October 1985 and resulted in an emphatic 10-0 victory.
 The Old Boys were up and running and following this victory the club were inspired enough to enter a friendly league.

-The original constitution was to enable younger and older players to play together but eventually it became a veteran’s only side.
-Successful lobbying of the Parish Council allowed the Old Boys to use the pitch at the recreation ground and as today the Station pub would be the post-match venue.
+The original constitution was to enable younger and older players to play together but eventually it became a veterans only side.
+Successful lobbying of the Parish Council allowed the Old Boys to use the pitch at the recreation ground.

 The Old Boys went from strength to strength and in 1999 ventured into and conquered Europe by defeating the mighty Châtelaillon-Plage in an epic battle.
 They returned a couple of years later and took part in a beach football competition played in front of packed stands.